pegahchavoshi/Global-COVID-Vaccine-Tracker/README.md

 <img width="1472" alt="Screenshot 2023-04-20 165234" src="https://user-images.githubusercontent.com/94572320/233714386-5dd97989-fd7e-488e-b893-16ce331b0506.png">
 </p>

-Country-specific metrics allows users to explore vaccination progress in individual countries, with information on the percentage of the population vaccinated, the number of doses administered, and the type of vaccine used.
+Country-specific metrics allow users to explore vaccination progress in individual countries, with information on the percentage of the population vaccinated, the number of doses administered, and the type of vaccine used.

 <p align="center">
 <img width="121" alt="Screenshot 2023-04-21 120455" src="https://user-images.githubusercontent.com/94572320/233715306-f8338a1c-cfb8-432d-a035-6e77c7f728e0.png">